 Direct the City Attorney to prepare an urgency ordinance amending Long Beach's COVID Eviction Moratorium (LBMC 8.100) and the HACLB's Moratorium on Section 8 terminations in the following three ways, to align Long Beach's COVID tenant protections with the County and City of Los Angeles: (1) extend the moratorium date from May 31, 2020 until August 31, 2020; (2) extend the amount of time to repay rent from six months to twelve months; and (3) add provisions to address tenant harassment.
+These proposed amendments would apply to residential and commercial tenancies.
 Direct the City Attorney to bring this urgency ordinance back, with these revisions, to the Council for consideration at a special meeting on or before May 26, 2020.